Sneezy-w/quiz-genius/requirement.md

   - For each question:
     - The question text.
     - Four options (radio buttons or clickable cards).
-  - (Optional) A progress indicator showing “Question X of N.”
+  - (Optional) A progress indicator showing "Question X of N."
   - **Next** button (or auto-progress when an option is selected).
   - (Optional) Timer if a time limit is configured.